 Launching a brand isn’t easy.
-For it to succeed, everything must be spot on and every touch point potential consumer see needs to depict the brand values and strategy.
+For it to succeed, everything must be spot on and at every touchpoint a potential consumer sees needs to depict the brand values and strategy.
 If anything isn’t quite on point, then the whole experience is ruined, and consumers will either fail to engage or won’t come back.

 One of the biggest obstacles in launching a brand is the production of the kit.
 Factories have minimums they want to produce and finding a good, honest factory that will accept your small orders is incredibly difficult.
 So much so, we think almost impossible.

-The alternative to this is working with suppliers who have a very basic range of sportswear using semi technical fabrics you can apply your brand to.
-You can change the colour, stick your brand in multiple locations and order small volumes and while the service and quality is usually OK, That’s the issue…..
-OK just won’t cut it.
+The alternative to this is working with suppliers who have a very basic range of sportswear using semi-technical fabrics you can apply your brand to.
+You can change the colour, stick your brand in multiple locations and order small volumes and while the service and quality are usually OK, That’s the issue… OK just won’t cut it.

-At Blue Associates Sportswear, we work with a network of mills and factories that support our start up brands based on the knowledge that we only work with clients we believe in.
-If we believe in the entrepreneur and work on product that has is unique then we all have a chance in developing a brand that should succeed.
-The factories and fabric mills we work with support us by lowering their standard MOQ in the hope that the brand succeeds and comes back with larger volumes in the near future.
+Here at Blue Associates Sportswear, we work with a network of mills and factories that support our start-up brands based, on the knowledge that we only work with clients we believe in.
+If we believe in the entrepreneur and work on a product that has is unique, then we all have a chance in developing a brand that should succeed.
+The factories and fabric mills we work with support us by lowering their standard MOQ in the hope that the brand succeeds and comes back with larger volumes soon.

 Get in touch to discuss your unique idea and if you don’t have a unique idea, please don’t opt for the off the shelf, one product fits all.
 It just won’t work.

 Oh, and if you are sceptical, ask yourself this- Name one successful brand that EVER sold a rebranded off the shelf “bespoke” product?